Agricultural Property Relief

 Environmental schemes

-In March 2024, it was announced that APR would be extended from 6 April 2025 to include land that is managed under an environmental agreement with, or on behalf of, the UK government, Devolved Administrations, public bodies, local authorities, or approved responsible bodies.
-This was welcome news as many landowners were reticent to move into environmental schemes for fear of losing the availability of APR.
-This extension would be limited to certain schemes and therefore not all land put to environmental use would necessarily qualify.
-This extension would also extend to farmhouses as long as they are ‘character appropriate’ as discussed above.
+In the 2024 Autumn Budget, it was confirmed that APR is being extended from 6 April 2025 to include land managed under an environmental agreement with, or on behalf of, the UK government, devolved governments, public bodies, local authorities, or approved responsible bodies.
+This will be welcome news as many landowners were reticent to move into environmental schemes for fear of losing the availability of APR.
+This extension will be limited to certain schemes and therefore not all land put to environmental use will necessarily qualify.
+This extension also extends to farmhouses provided they are ‘character appropriate’ as discussed above.

 Diversification issues